couchbase/docker/generate/resources/couchbase-server/README.md

 docker run -d -v ~/couchbase:/opt/couchbase/var --net=host couchbase/server
 ```

 You can access the Couchbase Server Admin Console via port 8091 on any of the hosts.
+When configuring Couchbase, use the host IP address.

 In addition to being easy to set up, this is also likely to be the most performant way to deploy a Docker-based cluster as there will be no Docker-imposed networking overhead.